Geospatial Data Science in Python

 # Sort values

-=False, inplace=True)
+pop_by_continent.sort_values(ascending=False, inplace=True)

 # Output sorted values from cell

-/ 1e9 pop_by_continent
+pop_by_continent / 1e9

 continent